tclement0922/compose-font-icons/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/tclement0922/compose-font-icons/build.yml?style=for-the-badge)

 Makes possible to use icons from a font in JetBrains Compose Multiplatform.
-Currently supported targets are Android, Desktop (JVM), Web (JS and WASM), MacOS, and iOS.
+Currently supported targets are Android, Desktop (JVM), Web (JS and WASM), macOS, and iOS.

-An additional library is available for AndroidX Glance (Android App Widgets / WearOS Tiles).
+> [!NOTE]
+> iOS and macOS are not tested as much as the other targets.
+There should not be any issue however, since they use the
+> same rendering as every other non-Android target.

 This library supports the [Compose Multiplatform Common resources API](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-images-resources.html) alongside platform-specific resources like resource IDs for Android, classpath resources for JVM...

+Variable fonts are supported, the optical size (`opsz`) and weight (`wgth`) axes will be set automatically depending on the icon size and provided parameters.

+> [!IMPORTANT]
+> Due to a limitation in the Android API, Android versions older that Oreo (API 26) don't support variable fonts.

 # Setup